|

 There

-are two basic ring types, DYKE'S and CONVENTIONAL
+are two basic ring types for model engines, DYKE'S and CONVENTIONAL

 |